 Voltaren gel is used topically on the skin to provide temporary relief of joint pain.
 This pain remedy is recommended for treating pain and tenderness from the most common type of arthritis: osteoarthritis in the knees, hands, and other joints.
-Voltaren pain-relieving gel may also be used to help ease aching joints due to rheumatoid arthritis or soothe sore muscles and minor back pain.
+Voltaren pain-relieving gel may also be used to help ease aching joints due to rheumatoid arthritis.

 A doctor may recommend trying Voltaren gel alone if you have mild to moderate arthritis pain, or using it in addition to oral medication for worse arthritis pain.

 Voltaren gel contains an NSAID medication that is similar to the pain drug ibuprofen.
 It works by reducing substances in the body that cause pain and inflammation and works best on small joints.
 Voltaren topical gel is not for immediate relief and may take up to 7 days to work.